firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 # SELECT
 {: .no_toc}

-Firebolt supports running `SELECT` statements with the syntax described in this topic.
-You can run multiple queries in a single script.
-Separating them with a semicolon (`;`) is required.
+Retrieves specific data from one or more tables in a database based on certain criteria.
+If you run multiple `SELECT` queries in a single script, you must them with a semicolon (`;`).
 Firebolt also supports `CREATE TABLE...AS SELECT` (CTAS).
 For more information, see [CREATE TABLE...AS SELECT](../data-definition/create-fact-dimension-table-as-select.md).

 * Topic ToC
 {:toc}